There are a million helpful little growing tips out there that can help a cannabis grower out.

-Dispose Of Leftover Nutrients Properly
+Dispose Of Fertilizers & Dangerous Goods and Leftover Nutrients Properly!

 Inevitably, all good things come to an end and an operation has to be shut down.
 The grower has leftover nutrients and so the quick and easy way to get rid of them is to dump them down the drain.
 First of all, this is bad for the environment: it could cause algae blooms once it reaches the watershed.

 While this isn’t common, the risk of permanently blocking pipes is much greater with potassium silicate.
 It is very unstable and reacts with pretty much anything to form a gelatinous material, which over time will solidify into rock.

 The better option is to use leftovers on lawns or gardens.
 If you don’t grow in this manner, then perhaps you have a friend who does.
 Another option is to take you leftover nutrients to a hazardous waste drop-off location in your area.

 One should treat all grow room chemicals with respect.
 We recommend reading the associated Safety Data Sheets for any chemicals being used.

 - Take care when cleaning up spills as they should be neutralized before a final clean. pH Down can be neutralized with baking soda, and pH Up with vinegar.
 It’s nice to have pH test strips handy since they can quickly tell if the chemical has been neutralized.

-Sealed up Hydrogen Peroxide can pressurize over time, and especially in hot conditions.
+- Sealed up Hydrogen Peroxide can pressurize over time, and especially in hot conditions.
 The worst-case scenario would be for it to foam up when the bottle is cracked.
 Most companies use vented caps which gets around this issue, but those should never be replaced with the standard one.

 If a grower is experiencing shorts due to exceeding the amperage of their breaker, they may try to remedy the problem by installing a larger breaker and altering the wiring of their home.
 These alterations often create a new problem of wiring not being up to code, which presents potential safety and legal issues.

 Avoid daisy chaining extension cables or power bars together.
-Keep all electrical wiring out off of your grow room floor.
+Keep all electrical wiring out off of your grow room floor where moisture is likely to be present.
 If electrical problems persist, it might be a good idea to invest in LED grow lights that draw less amperage.

 Plant maintenance alone can amount to a lot of work in and of itself but growing equipment should also be properly maintained to help the prevent a potential growing disaster due to malfunctioning equipment.

 A ballast without a working cooling fan can overheat and become a potential fire hazard.
 The fans used inside your tent and for intake and ventilation should also be properly maintained to prevent from failing in a similar manner.

 Blockages due to sediment build up in hydroponic pumps intakes and lines, can reduce water pressure and cause blockages.
 Excessive algae can also clog drain table run off, which can lead to potential flooding issues if not properly attended to.
 Properly maintaining your growing equipment should not be overlooked and regular maintenance after each harvest should mitigate the likelihood of such problems.